codergs/SocketProgrammingJAVA/README.md

 ====

-SocketProgramming (Java), Networks and Protocols I University of Maryland Nov 2013-­Dec 2013
+SocketProgramming (Java), Networks and Protocols I University of Maryland Sep 2013-­Dec 2013

 A distributed networking application in Java consisting of a transmitter and a receiver that can ensure reliable data transfer.
 The application uses Java’s UDP sockets (classes DatagramPacket and